RyoNakagami/RyoNakagami.github.io/_posts/2023-11-05-what-happens-toyour-brain-as-you-age.md

 Some stidies have found that brain activity may continue for several minutes even after your heart has stopped.

+## Related Topics
+### Artists 'have structurally different brains' from BBC 17 April 2014

+Researchers peered into the brains of 21 art students and compared them to 23 non-artists using a scanning method called voxel-based morphometry.
+They found that the people who are better at drawing really seem to have more developed structures in regions of the brain that control for fine motor performance and what we call procedural memory.

+Those better at drawing had increased grey and white matter in the cerebellum(小脳) and also in the supplementary motor area - both areas that are involved with fine motor control and performance of routine actions.
+Grey matter is largely composed of nerve cells, while white matter is responsible for communication between the grey matter regions.

+But still it is unclear what aspect of artistic talent was innate or learnt.

+### Are artistic brains different? - 6 Minute English

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Oq2bnLC_DXU?si=iXpoOf2Aw4ImMc7J" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+They are wondering why artistic ability comes more naturally to some people than others.
+They have interviews with experts for their opinions.

+Dr Rebecca Chamberlain says:

+"Artist seems to be processing the visual world in a different wat to non-artists.
+The artists takes a more global approach to looking, so they make bigger saccades, bigger eye movements, and firter fixations onm the image."

 ## Words and phrases